Frequently Asked Questions

 Technical Questions

-Anodising converts the aluminium surface into aluminium oxide.
-It's part of the metal, not a layer on top.
+Anodising is an electrochemical process that converts the aluminium surface into aluminium oxide — the coating is part of the metal, not a separate layer on top.

-Powder coat is a plastic film that sits on the surface.
-Anodising won't chip or peel, handles higher temperatures (up to 200°C continuously), and doesn't degrade in UV.
-Powder coat gives you more colour options and can hide surface imperfections better.
+Powder coating is a polymer film applied to the surface.
+Anodising won't chip or peel, handles continuous temperatures up to 200°C, and is UV-stable.
+Powder coating offers more colour options and can hide surface imperfections better.

-Sulphuric acid anodising (Type II) runs at room temperature and gives you a 12-25µm coating.
+Sulphuric acid anodising (Type II) runs at room temperature and produces a 12–25µm coating.

-Hard anodising (Type III) runs cold (around 0-5°C) with higher voltage, producing a 60µm coating that's significantly harder and more wear-resistant.
-Type II works fine for architectural and decorative applications.
-Type III is for parts that take a beating.
+Hard anodising (Type III) runs cold (0–5°C) at higher voltage, producing a 60µm coating that's significantly harder and more wear-resistant.
+Type II works well for architectural and decorative applications.
+Type III is for components under high mechanical stress.

 Materials & Specifications